akkeehfabarakathullah/akkeehfabarakathullah/README.md

 # Hey there! 👋 I'm Akkeehfa Barakathullah

 > “Still learning.
 Still building.
-Still dreaming... and yeah, still making the occasional glorious mistake along the way.but hey! that’s how the magic happens!” 💫
+Still dreaming... and yeah, still making the occasional glorious mistake along the way.but hey! that’s how the magic happens” 💫

-Welcome to my digital playground — where code gets creative, curiosity fuels the clicks, and coffee keeps the chaos running smoothly☕💻✨.
+Welcome to my digital playground where code gets creative, curiosity fuels the clicks, and coffee keeps the chaos running smoothly☕💻✨.

 ---

 ### 🧠 Who Am I?

 - 🎓 BIT student at UCSC (on a mission to master the tech universe 🚀)
-- 🔧 Self-taught coder, constantly tinkering with new ideas and side-projects
+- 🔧 Self taught coder, constantly tinkering with new ideas and side-projects
 - 🖤 Passionate about **AI, full-stack development, and turning thoughts into things**

 ---